franklin113/Touchdesigner-Multi-Layer-Timeline/README.md

 - Projects are saved to txt file as TDJson in a user designated path.
 - Timeline projects are saved automatically as the toe file is saved.
 - Timeline projects are backed up to a backup folder located next to the project.

+- Dropdown Menu provides a list of all available timelines in your project

+## - Cue Building

+- New "Add Cue" button has been added on the setting page.
+- Duplicate a cue by hitting Ctrl-D